 Iron Ring Replacement

-If you've lost your ring or the old one is ready for retirement, a replacement can be ordered by contacting the camp near to you.
+If you have lost your ring or the old one is ready for retirement, a replacement can be ordered by contacting the camp near to you.
 Also, if you are an international graduate and you have been approved as an engineer-in-training or professional engineer within Canada, then you qualify to receive an iron ring.

 Replacement rings and The Iron Ring Ceremony (new ring recipient) inquiries can be made by contacting the camp near you: